George Goodman (RAF officer): Western Desert

-In November 1940, Goodman was assigned to No. 73 Squadron RAF, which was to fly to the Western Desert.
-En route to the Middle East, he stopped in Lagos and saw his mother; as the squadron flew out, they performed a barrel roll over the Goodman home.
+In November 1940, Goodman was deployed to take part in the Western Desert campaign with No. 73 Squadron RAF.
+He embarked for North Africa with his squadron on the aircraft carrier HMS Furious.
+In December, while en route to North Africa, he stopped in Lagos and saw his mother for what was to be the last time.
+He missed a reunion with his father, who was with an economic mission in the Belgian Congo at the time.
+As the squadron flew out, they performed a barrel roll over the Goodman home in Ebute Metta.

-On 4 February 1941, Goodman was credited with shooting down a German Bf 110 of III./ZG 26 at Tobruk and a Fiat CR.42 on Barce.
-The pilot of the Italian fighter – who was killed – was Capitano Guglielmo Chiarini, an ace from 366ª Squadriglia, 151º Gruppo, 53º Stormo Caccia Terrestre, who flew Savoia-Marchetti S.79 bombers in Spanish Civil War, and had been awarded several times by Italy and Spain too.
+On 4 February 1941, Goodman was credited with shooting down a German Bf 110 of III./ZG 26 at Tobruk and a Fiat CR.42 on Barca.
+The pilot of the Italian fighter – who was killed – was Capitano Guglielmo Chiarini, an ace from 366ª Squadriglia, 151º Gruppo, 53º Stormo Caccia Terrestre, who flew Savoia-Marchetti S.79 bombers in Spanish Civil War, and had been decorated several times by Italy and Spain.
 Goodman was promoted to Flying Officer on 28 February 1941.

-On 9 April 1941, he was shot down again, either by ground fire or the Bf 110 of 7./ZG 26 piloted by Oblt.
-Georg Christl and crashed; luckily this was behind the British lines.
+On 9 April 1941, he shot down an Bf 110 near Tobruk and was shot down in turn during this engagement, either by ground fire or the Bf 110 of 7./ZG 26 piloted by Oblt.
+Georg Christl.
+Luckily, he crashed behind British lines.

-On 14 April, Goodman shared a Henschel Hs 126, and on 21 April, destroyed a Junkers Ju 87 and shared another.
+On 14 April, Goodman shared in the destruction of a Henschel Hs 126, and on 21 April, destroyed a Junkers Ju 87 and shared another.
 In late April 1941, he was granted a period of leave and visited his sisters in Haifa.